Napa Valley · 2026

 Middle · 2028–30

-Full tracks in land stewardship, healing arts, food, and intentional technology.
+Longer commitments in land stewardship, healing arts, food, and intentional technology — knowledge passed hand to hand.

 Horizon · 2030+

-A land-based institution.
-Knowledge transferred through practice.
-A place others come to carry home.
+Rooted in this place, tending itself across generations.
+Knowledge shared through practice.
+A rhythm others come to feel and carry home.

 The Valley's Moment